-One of the most common questions we get every day is “I just changed my water filter, but the filter change light is still on in my fridge.
+One of the most common questions we get is, “I just changed my water filter, but the filter change light is still on in my fridge.
 Are these defective filters?”
-The chances of getting a defective water filter are very very slim.
-All it takes it a few simple steps to reset your “Filter Change” light after inserting a new filter.
-This light is basically just a timer meant to help you remember to change your filter every 3-6 months.
+The chances of getting a defective water filter are very slim, but it can happen.
+(If you think your filters are bad, give us a call and we’ll make it right!)
+If that pesky light reminder remains and your filters aren’t faulty, all it takes are a few simple steps to reset your Filter Change light.
+Let’s check them out!

-Step 1 – Changing your fridge filter
+Step 1 – Changing Your Refrigerator Filter

 - GREEN – meaning the filter is new and does not need to be changed

-Most of the time you can get a full 6 months out of one filter with no problems.
-Just because your light turns RED doesn’t mean your water is not being filtered.
+Most of the time, you can get a full six months of use with one filter without any problems.
+Just because your light turns red doesn’t mean your water is not being filtered.
 It merely means you should change your filter soon.

-- Amana – Press and hold the “Auto” and “Dispenser Lock” buttons, which may look like a padlock, until the water filter status indicator light flashes.
+- Amana – Press and hold the “Auto” and “Dispenser Lock” buttons, which may look like a padlock, until the water filter status indicator light flashes

-- Frigidaire – Press and hold the “Reset” button, which causes the indicator light to flash.
+- Frigidaire – Press and hold the “Reset” button, which causes the indicator light to flash

-- GE (General Electric) – Press and hold the “Reset” button for around 8-10 seconds.
+- GE (General Electric) – Press and hold the “Reset” button for around 8-10 seconds

-- Jenn-Air – Press and hold the “Light” and “Lock” buttons until the filter light flashes (usually 5-10 seconds).
+- Jenn-Air – Press and hold the “Light” and “Lock” buttons until the filter light flashes (usually 5-10 seconds)

-- Maytag – Press and hold the “Light” and “Lock” buttons until the filter light flashes (usually 5-10 seconds).
+- Maytag – Press and hold the “Light” and “Lock” buttons until the filter light flashes (usually 5-10 seconds)

-- Samsung – Press and hold the “Ice Type (Cubed or Crushed)” and “Child Lock” buttons at the same time for 3-5 seconds.
+- Samsung – Press and hold the “Ice Type (Cubed or Crushed)” and “Child Lock” buttons at the same time for 3-5 seconds

-Step 3 – Flush your Water filter
+Step 3 – Flushing Your Water Filter